saltiyazan/dataprocesses.project.io/index.md

     ![](hist.PNG)

     Since most of the songs appear to be between 2 and 3 minutes it's better to classify them in just 3 categories: *short*, *medium*, *long*.
-In order to do this we mutate the data frame with the following commands:

     We can now apply this new feature to give more insight to the next graphs.